temporalio/documentation/docs/typescript/failures.md

 Failures in Temporal are structured and typed.
 They represent a variety of failure scenarios across the different SDKs and the server.

-In the Node.js SDK, failures are represented by [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) classes.
+In the TypeScript SDK, failures are represented by [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) classes.
 They can be caught in both Workflow code and non-Workflow code.

 <details>
 <summary>
 Failures are serializable over the network and chainable to enable root-cause analysis anywhere in the failure chain.
 </summary>

-If, for example, a Node.js Workflow starts a Java Child Workflow which calls an Activity in Golang and that activity fails, the Node.js Workflow will throw a `ChildWorkflowFailure` with `cause` set to an `ActivityFailure`, and the `ActivityFailure`'s `cause` is set to `ApplicationFailure`, which represents the error that occurred in the Golang Activity.
+If, for example, a TypeScript Workflow starts a Java Child Workflow which calls an Activity in Golang and that activity fails, the TypeScript Workflow will throw a `ChildWorkflowFailure` with `cause` set to an `ActivityFailure`, and the `ActivityFailure`'s `cause` is set to `ApplicationFailure`, which represents the error that occurred in the Golang Activity.

 <!--TODO: use snipsync-->